edkido/mybike-landing/README.md

-# Kickstarter landing page by Eduard Herasym (GitHub: edkido)
+# MyBike landing page by Eduard Herasym (GitHub: edkido)
 DESCRIPTION

   This landing page serves as a gateway to explore my professional journey and skills.